jmdelvecchio/geol437-fa24/README.md

 # Class format

 To take advantage of hands-on coding with peers and a mentor, this class will be run largely as a <i>flipped classroom</i>.
 Instructional material will be made available ahead of time in the form of tutorial Jupyter Notebooks and/or recorded lectures with screen captures.
 You will be expected to come to class having completed any pre-meeting assignments, which will review or teach new skills to be implemented or improved upon during the class meeting.
-At Wiliam and Mary, each credit hour of face-to-face instruction [requires a student work two hours out of class student work](https://www.wm.edu/offices/ce/policies/academic-affairs-student-life/academic-credit-hour.php).
+At William and Mary, each credit hour of face-to-face instruction [requires a student work two hours out of class student work](https://www.wm.edu/offices/ce/policies/academic-affairs-student-life/academic-credit-hour.php).
 This means that for this two credit-hour class, you should be spending <b>four hours</b> a week on pre-meeting activities and wrapping up in-class assignments.

 # Learning objectives